What are prenatal vitamins and why are they so important? Get the answers to your most important questions about prenatal vitamins from an OBGYN.

 People tend to have the same reaction to seeing a prenatal vitamin: “that pill is huge!”.
 Prenatals can seem daunting, but they have to be fairly large to fit in all the proper nutrients!
 Not only do prenatals contain all the ingredients found in a typical multivitamin, but they often have higher concentrations and added ingredients to cover all the bases.
-Think about it this way: Natalist’s Prenatal Multi contains 23 ingredients, all vital for healthy development during preconception and pregnancy.
+Think about it this way: Natalist’s Prenatal for her contains 21 ingredients, all vital for healthy development during preconception and pregnancy.
 With that many ingredients, the size of the prenatal vitamin is much more justifiable!

 Prenatal vitamins and hormones

 Many of the vitamins found in prenatals can have an impact on hormones, and the effects are overwhelmingly positive.
 Vitamin D, for example, plays an important role in hormone balance, and hormone communication.
 Likewise, vitamin C is a vital part of liver health, the primary organ for breaking down hormones like estrogen.
 Other ingredients found in a prenatal multi such as omega-3 fatty acids also have an effect on hormones.

 While most ingredients in prenatal vitamins benefit both mom and baby.
 Additional supplementation beyond your prental vitamin is not recommended unless advised by your doctor or healthcare provider.
 Research on both Vitamin A and Vitamin E are conflicting but suggest excessive amounts may be harmful.